verypossible/booster-kit-react/README.md

 We're currently evaluating [Ava](https://github.com/avajs/ava) - which is installed in this project - so feel free to explore writing tests with this runner.
 The main benefits are the speed at which it can concurrently run tests.

 ## Deployment
-Out of the box, this starter kit is deployable by serving the `~/dist` folder generated by `npm run deploy` (make sure to specify your target `NODE_ENV` as well).

 ### Static Deployments
-If you are serving the application via a web server such as nginx, make sure to direct incoming routes to the root `~/dist/index.html` file and let react-router take care of the rest.
-We are planning on enhancing the Express server that comes with the starter kit to be extended to serve as an API and server rendered React components, so if you're interested in helping - feel free to jump in!

-#### Publish With Surge
 If you want to simply publish the site as a static client, the project is configured to use [surge.sh](http://surge.sh/).

 Steps to publish:
 * `npm install -g surge`
 * `surge` to create your account and complete the initial build.
-* Update the new host domain path in `CNAME` and in the `publish` npm script in `package.json`.
+* Update the new host domain path in the `publish:env` npm script in `package.json`.
+* Add tokens to CircleCI if you want to set up automatic deploys.
+See below for more information.

 `circle.yml` is configured to publish on successful merges into master, but you will still need to provide it with a Surge auth token.
 [Read more](http://surge.sh/help/integrating-with-circleci) about Surge continous deployment via CIrcleCI.